jeremydeanlakey/kernelpdf/README.md

-# kernelpdf
+# printkernel
-Python script to print the Linux Kernel 0.03 to pdf
+Python script to put the Linux kernel 0.01 in a readable format, intended to send my kindle for reading.